The car as a service model in the Nordics - who is driving and at what costs.

 Owner of the fleet model

 Those companies usually are operated by actors such as car manufacturers, importers and dealers.
-Volvo or BMW are active already here, Møller Mobility Group (one of the largest car group from the Nordics) also in a pilot phase in Norway.
+Volvo or BMW are active already here (shortly after writing the article, BMW closed its operations in Sweden), Møller Mobility Group (one of the largest car group from the Nordics) also in a pilot phase in Norway.

 Volvo manages Sunfleet, which is dominating the Swedish market, having available about 1000 cars throughout the country.
 The model involves a monthly subscription that provides on demand access to different car models, all accessible on a pay-as-you-go model, given that you're a subscriber.
 Besides the membership, you only pay based on a composite model including the time and the number of kilometers.
 Fuel, road tolls, some basic insurance and even parking in some parts of the city, are all covered.